 |Release Status||Released||Supported By||Stitch|

 |Default Historical Sync||1 year||Default Replication Frequency||30 minutes|

-Connecting your NetSuite data to Stitch is a six-step process:
+Connecting your NetSuite data to Stitch is an eight-step process:

 - Locate your NetSuite Account ID

 - Retrieve the Stitch NetSuite user’s Role ID

 - Add NetSuite as a Stitch data source

 * This step may not be required, depending on how your NetSuite account is configured.

 You must have Administrator permissions in NetSuite.
 This is required to complete parts of the setup.